Current Divisional Instructions During Implementation of Administrative Order 12.510.

 - Send copy of Notice of Hearing and copy of pleading being heard to the Judge's chamber.
 If not courtesy copy is received YOUR HEARING WILL BE STRICKEN from the docket.

-Each Notice of Hearing must contain the following language:
+Each Notice of Hearing for special set hearings must contain the following language:

 The attorneys/parties must submit to the court FIVE (5) BUSINESS DAYS before the hearing: